Protect Your Teeth. Protect Your Health.

 Follow-up appointments every 3-4 months monitor healing, reinforce home care, and prevent recurrence.

-Periodontal disease is the most prevalent chronic infection in the human body — and most people who have it don't know.
-At Innova Smiles, we screen every patient at every hygiene visit using digital X-rays, comprehensive periodontal probing, and clinical examination.
-Early detection and treatment of gum disease is one of the highest-value preventive investments in dental medicine — both for your oral health and your systemic wellbeing.
+Periodontal disease is one of the most common chronic infections in the body, and most people who have it don’t know it.
+At Innova Smiles, we screen for it at every hygiene visit with digital X-rays, periodontal probing, and a clinical exam.
+Catching it early is some of the cheapest, simplest dental work you’ll ever do, and it protects more than your teeth.

 Treating periodontal disease reduces systemic inflammation linked to heart disease, diabetes, and more.